kwankiu/archlinux-installer/README.md

   More details can be found at our [wiki](https://github.com/kwankiu/archlinux-installer-rock5/wiki/Get-the-installer).

-## Running the script (Advanced)
+## The `create-installation-media` tool (Advanced)

-You can build your own image or flash our Installer to your disk directly by executing the following command:
+You can build your own image or flash the Installer to your disk directly by executing the following command:

 ```bash